gabefoley/digital_notebook/README.md

 1. Clone this directory
 2. [Install Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html "Install Jupyter Notebook")
 3. Install the modules needed to your Python installation `pip3 install -r requirements.txt`
+4. Add the source folder to your Python path - export PYTHONPATH=/<directory_location>/digital_notebook/src
-4. Start Jupyter Notebook from the command line in this directory using `jupyter notebook` command
+5. Start Jupyter Notebook from the command line in this directory using `jupyter notebook` command

 ## Usage